- Lose yourself in the bazaars and souks in the old medinas

 - Experience the peace and solitude of the Sahara Desert

-- Visit the Berber villages in the Atlas Mountains
+- Visit the remote Berber villages in the Atlas Mountains

 - Explore the unique and majestic architecture